 Chipotle is just smoked, dried jalapeños; the chili gives the turkey salad a slightly smokey, spicy kick.
 It’s great in a sandwich with avocados and sliced tomatoes!

 Chipotle Turkey Salad RecipePrint

-You can also use canned chipotle in adobo instead of the combination presented here of chipotle powder and jalapenos.
+You can also use canned chipotle in adobo instead of the combination presented here of chipotle powder and jalapeños.
 Just add to taste.
-Or, if you don't want the chili heat of the jalapenos, but want the smokiness, you can used smoked paprika instead of the chipotle and jalapenos.

 - 1 cup chopped cooked turkey meat

 - 1/4 cup chopped white or red onion

 - 1 Tbsp chopped fresh or canned jalapeño chili pepper (to desired heat)

 - 1/4 to 1/2 teaspoon chipotle powder (to taste)

 - Salt and freshly ground black pepper to taste